Using Salicylic Acid and Hyaluronic Acid Together

 Can we use Salicylic Acid and Hyaluronic Acid together?

 You can definitely use both.
-Both salicylic acid and hyaluronic acid are great chemicals that can give a plethora of advantages for the skin but can they be used together?
+Salicylic acid and hyaluronic acid are great chemicals that can give a plethora of advantages for the skin but can they be used together?
 The answer is yes!
 In fact, these two substances compliment each other well.

 Salicylic acid helps to clean out pores and fight acne while hyaluronic acid can assist to moisturize the skin to keep it from getting too dried out from the salicylic acid.
 When taken together, these two substances can help to offer you clear, moisturized, and healthy skin.